 Perhaps the most common variant of the name of the Patzinaks is the one encountered in most English language writings, namely, Pecheneg(s).
 The spelling of the name as Pecheneg is actually an English transliteration of Печенег, which is the Russian spelling of the name of the tribe.
 The English transliteration of the Russian spelling has become the most common form used in English writings for one reason, namely, for the sake of convenience.
 The widespread and common use of the spelling of the tribal name as Pecheneg should not be taken to mean that it is a form that more correctly represents the pronunciation of the name of the tribe than other forms do.
 Other variants of the tribal name begin with the letter b, not the letter p, and they should not be regarded as less correct or less accurate than the English transliteration of the Russian spelling simply because they are used and found less frequently.
-The fact that such variants of it exist - variants of it that begin with the letter b - is an indication that the initial consonant sound of the name of the tribe is somewhere between the sound of the English b and p - a little harder than b and a little softer than p.
+The fact that such variants of it exist-variants of it that begin with the letter b-is an indication that the initial consonant sound of the name of the tribe is somewhere between the sound of the English b and p-a little harder than b and a little softer than p.
 There is, actually, an extant language that is widely used and that has a character with which we may quite precisely represent the sound of the initial consonant of the name of the tribe.
 That language is Thai.
-The Thai character 1 (bpaaw bplaah) represents a consonantal sound that is somewhere between the English letters b and p - bp.
-I have mentioned the Thai character $\mbox{$\mbox{$\mbox{$\mbox{$\mbox{$\mbox{$\mbox{$\mbox{$\mbox{$}\mbox{$\mbox{$}\mbox{$}\mbox{$\mbox{$}\mbox{$\mbox{$}\mbox{$}\mbox{$}\mbox{$}\mbox{$\mbox{$}\mbo$
+The Thai character 1 (bpaaw bplaah) represents a consonantal sound that is somewhere between the English letters b and p-bp.
+I have mentioned the Thai character 1 in this discussion only for the purpose of analogy.

-Some other variants of the name of the tribe are: Be-ča-nag (Classical Tibetan), Badjanak, Bajanak (Arabic and Persian), Besenyők, Pacinnak (Armenian), Padzinak, Pečeneg, Petcheneg, and, of course, Padjanak.
-The general consensus on the etymology of the name is that it comes from the Old Turkic word baja-naq, meaning 'brother-in-law.'30 31
+Some other variants of the name are: Be-ča-nag (Classical Tibetan), Badjanak, Bajanak (Arabic and Persian), Besenyők, Pacinnak (Armenian), Padzinak, Pečeneg, and Petcheneg.
+The general consensus on the etymology of the name is that it comes from the Old Turkic word baja-naq, meaning 'brother-in-law.'24

-The Padjanaks raided Sirmium in 1071 and took over the city;32 but soon the Hungarians engaged them in battle there and defeated them.33 This defeat was probably owing to the fact that only a small number of Padjanaks had raided Sirmium, the bulk of them being settled, at the time, in an area between Niš, Serbia, Skopje, Macedonia (formerly Bulgaria), and Sofia, Bulgaria.34 It was, in fact, most likely a group from this settlement that had raided Sirmium.35 The settlement of the Padjanaks in that area took place in 1046/47, after a falling out between two Padjanak chiefs, the supreme chief Tyrach and the great warrior and chief Kegen.
-Before 1046, most of the Padjanaks were settled in present-day Wallachia and Transylvania, as well as in Moldova and Ukraine.
-They had arrived in Eastern Europe from Central Asia, their migration westward beginning in the mid to late 800s because of pressure from their enemies, the Khazars and the Uzes.36 By 895 CE or so, they had moved across the expanses of Asia to the land between the Volga and the Dniester, with four clans settling east of the Dnieper River, and the rest of the clans settling west of it.37 This large area was the region where the Padjanaks had settled, for the most part, about 900.
-But eventually most of them would move farther and farther south and west, driving the Magyars (Hungarians) ahead of them.
-The mass movement and shifting of these two peoples came to an end, more or less, when the Padjanaks reached present-day Wallachia.
-It was there that the majority of them settled.
-The Padjanaks controlled the area of Wallachia from at least 1018 to at least 1046/47.
-It is important to note that Wallachia was not the name of the region at this time.
+The Padjanaks raided Sirmium in 1071 and took control of the city.
+Soon, however, the Hungarians engaged them in battle there and defeated them.25 This defeat was probably owing to the fact that only a small number of Padjanaks had raided Sirmium, the bulk of them being settled, at the time, in an area between Niš, Serbia, Skopje, Macedonia (formerly Bulgaria), and Sofia, Bulgaria.26 It was, in fact, most likely a group from this settlement that had raided that city.27 The settlement of the Padjanaks in that area had taken place in 1046/47, after a falling out between two Padjanak chiefs, one Tyrach, and one Kegen.
+Before 1046, most of the Padjanaks had been settled in presentday Wallachia and Transylvania, though numbers of them had settled also in Moldova and Ukraine.
+They had arrived in Eastern Europe from Central Asia, their migration westward beginning in the mid to late 800s because of pressure from their enemies, the Khazars and the Uzes.28 By 895 CE or so, they were occupying the land between the Volga and the Dniester, with four clans settling east of the Dnieper River, and the rest of